PS2ClassicsVault/Cyberdev-s-Bootanimation-Installer-Script/README.md

-I'm# Cyberdev's Bootanimation Installer Script!
+# Cyberdev's Bootanimation Installer Script!

 ## What is this?
 This script is designed to install any bootanimation to /product/media directly via adb.